adam-dot-py/today-i-learned/non-tracked/record_of_achievement.md

 - [x] Created an automated pipeline in Databricks to download HESA table 28 whenever required, processing and wrangling data in Databricks before producing a detail aggregated dataset, showing market shares for every country and provider in the UK.
 I also created a Power BI dashboard for users to interact and explore the data.
 - [x] Created the Retention Tracker, a global retention report that goes to Scott Jones and BGH.
 - [x] Created the global report template and style guide, of which all new reports are based upon.
+- [x] Reengineered and redesigned the Attendance Report from the ground up, producing a new report that has been greatly received by academic teams across the division.

 ## Data Engineering